Skip to main content

 Published

-The protective finish is the layer that takes that punishment first.
-It guards the wood from grit, routine cleaning, water drips, chairs, shoes, and sunlight.
-Once the finish gets thin, daily use reaches the wood faster and the repair decision gets more expensive.
+That wear starts in the finish.
+The finish is the sacrificial layer that protects the wood from water, grit, cleaning products, and abrasion.
+Once it gets thin, normal daily use reaches the wood faster and small problems become harder to reverse.

 What ReCoat checks before recommending the work